engmaths/emat30008/assessment.md

 ## Submission

 Please upload a PDF of your report (e.g. by printing as a PDF from your Jupyter Notebook) to Blackboard by the submission deadline.
+Be sure to include the Jupyter Notebook itself (i.e. the .ipynb file) in your GitHub repository.

 Your GitHub repository will be pulled for the final time immediately after the submission deadline.